Inter-service communication rarely fails on the happy path. It fails in timeouts, retries, and assumptions each side forgot to make explicit.

 Circuit breaker/bulkhead for fault isolation and concurrency control.

-Idempotency keys for commands and deduplication for event-consumers.
+Idempotency keys for commands and deduplication for event consumers.

-DLQ/parking lot for invalid or problematic messages.
+Dead-letter and parking-lot queues for invalid or problematic messages.

 Practical checklist